Raksha001/Raksha001/README.md

   </span>
 </h1>

 ##### I'm an enthusiastic, self-taught student.
 I develop front-end applications.
-I'm currently pursuing my Bachelor of Technology in IT at Loyola-ICAM College of Engineering & Technology.
+I'm currently pursuing my B.Tech in Information Technology at Loyola-ICAM College of Engineering & Technology.
 I work in [Pattarai](http://pattarai.in "www.pattarai.in") - a technical club with the motto Picture it, Design it, Develop it.
 A sound team player and person who Embraces minimalism.
 ##### Apart from these, I love to do art & crafts and watch animated series & movies.

 ## *Skills and Tools 🦾*